CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-detailed-billing-report.md

 ![Usage History Sequence](../../images/cloud-application-manager/Usage_History_Sequence.1.png)

-You may select a line item and it will provide detail into all the services, by region, that contributed charges to that line item.
+**Service and Region Details:** You may select a line item drop-down and it will provide detail into all the services, by region, that contributed charges to that line item, according to Centurylink's [consolidated billing]((partner-cloud-integration-consolidated-billing.md) policy.

-**Service and Region Details:** Details for vendor-provided, resold services are provided so you can see the charges associated per service, per account, per region.
-You may see how they are grouped according to Centurylink's consolidated billing policy.

 ![Select an Account](../../images/cloud-application-manager/CAM_COA_DetailedBilling_3b.png)